Fact: what you say to your children matters.

 When your kid is stressing over something, it can be easy to shrug off issues that don’t seem as stressful to you.
 Unfortunately, this practice can make your child feel shame for possessing emotions and anxiety.
 Instead of shaming their emotion, acknowledge them and talk openly about their feelings.

 When your child is suffering from any number of injury—from mild knee scrapes to broken bones (ouch!)—the last thing that you want to do is brush off their pain.
 In fact, they’re not fine.
 And that’s okay!
 In these situations, it’s important to stay patient and validate their feelings, says Denise Daniels, parenting and child development expert, and inventor of Moodsters.
-And for some ideas to show your pop appreciate this Father’s Day, check out these 20 Best Ways to Give Your Dad the Gift of Time.

 “You’re so lazy.”